$4d$ steady gradient Ricci solitons with nonnegative curvature away from a compact set: Introduction

 \section{Introduction}

-Steady gradient Ricci soliton, as a singular model of type \uppercase\expandafter{\romannumeral2} of Ricci flow, has been extensively studied.
-In dimensions 2, Hamilton \cite{Ham-singular, CLN} proved that cigar solution is the only 2d steady Ricci soliton up to scaling.
-In dimensions 3, Perelman conjectured that Bryant Ricci soliton is the only 3d $\kappa$-noncollapsed steady Ricci soliton up to scaling \cite{P}.
+Steady (gradient) Ricci soliton, as a singular model of type \uppercase\expandafter{\romannumeral2} of Ricci flow, has been extensively studied.
+In dimensions 2, Hamilton \cite{Ham-singular, CLN} proved that the cigar solution is the only 2d steady Ricci soliton up to scaling.
+In dimensions 3, Perelman conjectured that the Bryant Ricci soliton is the only 3d $\kappa$-noncollapsed steady Ricci soliton up to scaling \cite{P}.
 The conjecture has been proved by Brendle \cite{Bre-3d}.
-The cigar solution and Bryant Ricci soliton are both rotationally symmetric.
-In higher dimension $n\ge 4$, besides the Bryant soliton \cite{Bry}, Lai recently constructed a family of ${\rm SO}(n-1)$-symmetry solutions with positive curvature operator \cite{Yi-flyingwings}.
+These two Ricci solitons are both rotationally symmetric.
+In dimension $n\ge 4$, besides the Bryant soliton \cite{Bry}, Lai recently constructed a family of ${\rm SO}(n-1)$-symmetric solutions with positive curvature operator \cite{Yi-flyingwings}.
 Thus it is interesting to classify steady Ricci solitons under suitable conditions of symmetry and curvature.

-To character the Bryant Ricci soliton, Brendle introduced the following notion \cite{Bre-high}.
+To characterize the Bryant Ricci soliton, Brendle introduced the following notion \cite{Bre-high}.

-\begin{defi} A complete steady gradient Ricci soliton $(M^n, g, f)$ is called asymptotically cylindrical if the following holds:
+\begin{defi} A complete steady gradient Ricci soliton $(M^n, g, f)$ of dimension $n$ is called asymptotically cylindrical if the following holds:

 (i) The scalar curvature satisfies $\frac{C_1}{\rho(x)}\leq R(x)\leq \frac{C_2}{\rho(x)}$ as $\rho(x)>>1$, where $C_1$, $C_2$ are two positive constants.